-Typically, the organisation has to demonstrate that it is able to measure technical processes which affect it’s delivered product.
+Typically, the organisation must demonstrate that it is able to measure technical processes which affect it’s delivered product.
 This can vary quite widely, but may well include:

 - The ability to ensure that processes such as splicing are performing as required.